stefanw/channels-yroom/README.md

             await super().connect()
     ```

-3. Hook your websocket patterns in your `asgi.py` and add a `"channel"` protocol router for the `"yroom"` channel name:
+4. Hook your WebSocket patterns in your `asgi.py` and add a `"channel"` protocol router for the `"yroom"` channel name:

     ```python
     # ...